-At one time or another, pretty much everyone approaching retirement or early in retirement thinks about spending their golden years in a new location – often in a different state.
-Some retirees want to be closer to family, while others are just looking for warmer weather and more sunshine.
-But whatever reason you may have for moving from one state to another, make sure you check out the tax situation in any potential new location before packing your bags.
-That’s because the overall tax burden can vary widely from one state to another.
-In many cases, we’re talking about thousands of dollars between State A and State B (and don’t forget about local taxes, too).
+Are you thinking of spending your golden years in a different state?
+If so, make sure you first do some research on taxes for retirees by state.
+At one time or another, pretty much everyone approaching retirement or early in retirement thinks about relocating.
+Some retirees want to be closer to family, while others are just looking for a better climate or a cheap place to live.
+But whatever reason you may have for moving from one state to another, it's important to pick a tax-friendly state for retirees.
+That's because the overall tax burden can vary widely from one state to another.
+In many cases, we're talking about thousands of dollars between State A and State B (and don't forget about local taxes, too).

 - 10 Most Tax-Friendly States for Retirees

 - 12 States That Tax Social Security Benefits

 - 14 States That Won't Tax Your Pension

 - 12 States That Won't Tax Your Retirement Income

 - 33 States with No Estate Taxes or Inheritance Taxes

 - 9 States with No Income Tax

 - 5 States With No State Sales Tax

 See the Full Tax Picture by State